fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 The fixture, tmpdir, used in this example is a builtin fixture.
 You’ll learn all

-about builtin fixtures in Chapter 4, Builtin Fixtures, on page 73, and you’ll
+about builtin fixtures in Lab 4, Builtin Fixtures, on page 73, and you’ll

-learn about writing your own fixtures and how they work in Chapter 3, pytest
+learn about writing your own fixtures and how they work in Lab 3, pytest

 Fixtures, on page 51, including the autouse parameter used here.